THIS DATE IN HISTORY: Feb. 9

 1988: Mario Lemieux sets an All-Star Game record with six points (three goals, three assists) and teammate Mats Naslund sets another mark with five assists in the Wales Conference's 6-5 overtime win against the Campbell Conference in St. Louis.
 Naslund sets up Lemieux for the winning goal 1:08 into overtime.

-2003: Martin Brodeur becomes the first goaltender in NHL history to win 30 or more games for eight consecutive seasons when the New Jersey Devils defeat the Minnesota Wild 3-2 in East Rutherford, New Jersey.
-Brodeur finishes the season with 41 victories; he goes on to extend the record to 12 consecutive seasons.
+2003: Martin Brodeur becomes the first goalie in NHL history to win at least 30 games for eight consecutive seasons when the New Jersey Devils defeat the Minnesota Wild 3-2 in East Rutherford, New Jersey.
+Brodeur finishes 2002-03 with 41 victories; he goes on to extend his record streak to 12 consecutive seasons.